PTAB

 4. Key Claim Construction Positions

-- Petitioner stated it would rely on constructions proposed by the Patent Owner (PO) in co-pending litigation or those agreed upon by the parties.
-Two constructions were central to the invalidity argument:
+- Petitioner stated it relied on claim constructions proposed by the Patent Owner in co-pending district court litigation or as agreed upon by the parties.
+This strategy was used to argue invalidity even under the Patent Owner's own proposed terms.

 5. Arguments Regarding Discretionary Denial

-- Petitioner argued that discretionary denial under §314(a) (considering Fintiv factors) or §325(d) was not warranted.
+- Petitioner argued that discretionary denial under 35 U.S.C. §314(a) based on Fintiv factors was not warranted.

 6. Relief Requested

-- Petitioner requested institution of an inter partes review and cancellation of claims 1, 2, 7-10, and 15-17 of the ’779 patent as unpatentable.
+- Petitioner requests institution of an inter partes review (IPR) and cancellation of claims 1, 2, 7-10, and 15-17 of the ’779 patent as unpatentable.